syncopika/gifCatch_desktop-Windows-/readme.md

 ### here's my result:
 ![gif result](screenshots/test.gif "food!'")

-feel free to check out my Chrome extension that does pretty much the same thing (but is not as neat): https://github.com/syncopika/gifCatch_extension
+feel free to check out my Chrome extension that does pretty much the same thing (but is not as neat, and the timing of screenshots is a bit worse I think): https://github.com/syncopika/gifCatch_extension